Ep. 098: Still a Christian (Despite the Arguments)

 When it comes to science, philosophy, and reason, does it make sense to believe in Christianity?
 Well, yes.
-Justin Brierley joins us on the show this week to talk about his new book Unbelievable?
+Justin Brierley joins us on the show this week to talk about his book Unbelievable?
 Why After Ten Years of Talking With Atheists I’m Still a Christian.

 *Below is an edited transcription of the audio conversation.